Microsoft iPhail released

 MAY 29, 2010

-Youth will not know of Microsoft DOS, Windows 3.1, or 56k modems; todays youngest will not consider the iPhone 3GS to be extraordinary.
-Copyright © 2009 MobileBehavior LLC.
+Youth will not know of Microsoft DOS, Windows 3.1, Copyright © 2009 MobileBehavior LLC.
 What better solution than to ban cellphones altogether?
 But while mobile phones have been blamed for an increase in exam cheating , SMS has been praised for helping students learn to spell.
-At St.
+The solution lies in perspective.
+At St. Scott Newcomb, a St. Have the students type for ten minutes.

 iPhone 3.0, mobile learning and the ID